Fred (franchise): Fred 3: Camp Fred (2012)

 Fred 3: Camp Fred aired on Nickelodeon on July 28, 2012.
-The film was directed by Joe Battisti.
+The film was directed by Jonathan Judge.
 Lucas Cruikshank, Daniella Monet, Jake Weary, John Cena, Siobhan Fallon Hogan, and Carlos Knight reprise their roles from the second film.
-New cast members include Tom Arnold as Floyd Spunkmeyer, Adam Herschman as Murray, Joey Bragg as Magoo, and Steve Hytner as Camp Superior Counselor.
+New cast members include Tom Arnold as Floyd Spunkmeyer, Adam Herschman as Murray, and Joey Bragg as Magoo.
 In this film, Fred is out of school for the summer and hopes of going to Camp Superior.
-But his mother sends him to Camp Iwannapeepee because Camp Superior is too expensive.
-He learns from Floyd Spunkmeyer, counselor of Camp Iwannapeepee, that Camp Iwannapeepee and Camp Superior have been competing in the Summer Camp Games for 69 years and that Superior always won.
-And when Fred sees that his arch-rival Kevin is on the Camp Superior team, he must give a rousing speech and an epic musical number so Camp Iwannapeepee can win.
-This was the last film in the franchise.
+But his mother sends him to Camp Iwannapeepee instead.
+He learns that Camp Iwannapeepee and Camp Superior have been competing in the Summer Camp Games for 69 years and that Superior has always won.
+And when Fred sees that his arch-rival Kevin is on the Camp Superior team, he and Camp Iwannapeepee must band together so they can finally win.
+This was the last installment in the franchise following the television series.